dfinity/agent-js/.github/CONTRIBUTING.md

 </details>

-## Publishing to NPM and Document Updates
+## Publishing Packages to NPM and Publishing Documentation

 Once you've initiated a release process, the resulting pull request from the `release/...` branch to the `main` branch needs to be reviewed.
 Upon merging, it automatically triggers the `publish.yml` workflow, which handles publishing the new version to NPM, along with updating documentation and changelog.